 For example, someone who owns a vacation home, but is having trouble making payments on their primary residence, would probably be expected under the terms for most retirement plans to sell the vacation home to meet cash flow problems rather than take a hardship withdrawal.

 Most retirement plans also provide that hardship withdrawals are not available if you could obtain a commercial loan to solve your problem or if you have not exhausted your options for taking out a loan from your plan.
+(Related: Shopping for a loan safely)

 If you take a hardship withdrawal, you will not be allowed to contribute to your plan again for at least six months.
 The distribution from the retirement savings plan will be taxed as income and assessed a 10 percent penalty unless you are at least 59-1/2 years old.
-(Again, unless your withdrawal qualifies for the penalty waiver for 2020, under the CARES Act.)

 At most, you could try to make up for the withdrawal by increasing your retirement plan contributions for retirement later on when your financial situation improves.